Robert-G-J/event-world-ruby/README.md

 2. Commit Messages: Commits are written in the present tense and have a further passage to justify/explain any changes.
 3. Prefer London-style testing
 4. Use Rubocop as a style guide
+5. Code-Coverage: use Simplecov CLI to monitor and improve code coverage.
+Coverage 99%+.

 ## <a name="improvements">Improvements</a>